1. Home

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near Lorne, State of Victoria
+Telstra Issues Reports Near Lorne, Victoria

 Latest outage, problems and issue reports in Lorne and nearby locations: